 Ladies and gentlemen, I’d like to welcome you on the exhilarating, heart-pumping (literally) and adrenaline packed journey of Muay Thai.
 The time is 11:39am (as I write this).
 If the weather cooperates, you should be sweating your ass off, punching heavy bags and kicking pads at your gym without much delay.
 If you are new to Muay Thai, all you will need, is a pair of the best Muay Thai gloves for beginners.
 BUT!
 There are sooooo many glove models available that it can result in analysis paralysis!
 We all want to make the best purchase possible and make each purchase count.
-My first pair of gloves brought me a good deal of agony due to the inadequate wrist support so I know fully well the importance of having the right gloves for Muay Thai training.
-Through my own experience, mistakes and research, I have found what works, what to look for when it comes to buying gloves.
-Make your next purchase your best, and I hope the information here will come in handy. (handy, geddit?)
+One of my first pair of gloves brought me a good deal of agony (wrist injuries) due to the inadequate wrist support so I know fully well the importance of having the right gloves for Muay Thai training.
+Through my own experience, mistakes and research, as well as advice handed to me from my Krus and gym mates, I have found what works, what to look for when it comes to buying gloves.
+So I’m here to lend a hand and make your next purchase your best.
+I sincerely hope the information here will come in handy.

 How to Choose the Best Gloves for Muay Thai Training